kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/docs/architecture.md

 Auxiliary Services
 ------------------
-After the Ethereum network is up and running, this module starts several auxiliary Docker containers to make it easier to work with the Ethereum network.
+After the Ethereum network is up and running, this module starts several auxiliary containers to make it easier to work with the Ethereum network.
 At time of writing, these are:

 - [Forkmon](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/tree/master/kurtosis-module/impl/forkmon), a "fork monitor" web UI for visualizing the CL clients' forks
 - [Prometheus](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/tree/master/kurtosis-module/impl/prometheus) for collecting client node metrics
 - [Grafana](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/tree/master/kurtosis-module/impl/grafana) for visualizing client node metrics
-- [An ETH transaction spammer](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/tree/master/kurtosis-module/impl/transaction_spammer), which [has been forked off](https://github.com/kurtosis-tech/tx-fuzz) of [Marius' transaction spammer code](https://github.com/MariusVanDerWijden/tx-fuzz) so that it can run as a Docker container
+- [An ETH transaction spammer](https://github.com/kurtosis-tech/eth2-merge-kurtosis-module/tree/master/kurtosis-module/impl/transaction_spammer), which [has been forked off](https://github.com/kurtosis-tech/tx-fuzz) of [Marius' transaction spammer code](https://github.com/MariusVanDerWijden/tx-fuzz) so that it can run as a container

 [Testnet Verifier][testnet-verifier]
 ------------------------------------